pleiszenburg/zugbruecke/README.rst

 - Calling routines in DLLs which come, for some odd reason (like "developer suddenly disappeared with source code"), without source code.
+  DLLs found in company-internal software or R&D projects come to mind.

 - More common than one might think, calling routines in DLLs, of which the source code is available but can not be (re-)compiled (on another platform) / understood / ported for similarly